Ant chalk

 Ant chalk (also sold as Chinese chalk or Miraculous Insecticide Chalk) is an insecticide product designed to look like ordinary blackboard chalk.
 It is used to control crawling insects (ants, cockroaches) by drawing lines that act as insecticidal barriers.
-Though inexpensive and apparently effective, it is illegal in many countries and poses serious health risks.
+Though inexpensive and typically effective, it is illegal in many countries and poses serious health risks due to its extreme strength often harming unintended targets.